elixir-circuits/circuits_quickstart/README.md

 * `rpi3a` - Raspberry Pi 3 Model A+ and Raspberry Pi Zero 2 W
 * `rpi4` - Raspberry Pi 4 Model B
 * `osd32mp1` - Octavo OSD32MP1-BRK
-* `npi_imx6ull` - Seeed Studio imx6ull (select MicroSD boot mode)
+* `npi_imx6ull` - Seeed Studio imx6ull (select the MicroSD boot mode switches)

-Once the download completes, you're ready to install the firmware on your device.
+Some of these are easier than others to use.
+If you have a choice, the Raspberry Pi Zero, Raspberry Pi 4 and BeagleBones are good ones to try first.
+These boards have a lot of functionality and connecting them to a network is a little easier than the others.

 ## Burning the Firmware for devices that boot from MicroSD